Crypto Regulations in Malaysia—2025 Guide

 Registered companies have to implement and carry out a set of procedures to comply with AML regulations.
 This includes:

-Per AML requirements, digital asset service providers have to follow the Travel Rule.
-Therefore, regulated companies have to share information on originators and beneficiaries of wire transfers or digital asset transactions.
+According to the Travel Rule, regulated companies must share information on the originators and beneficiaries of wire transfers or digital asset transactions.
+This includes the following information about the originator and beneficiary:

 From the originator—